doongjohn/vscds/README.md

 ## How to use

-1. install
+1. install vscds
-1. run vds
+1. run vscds using terminal
 1. configure settings.json
-1. run vds and enter `?` for help
+1. run vscds and enter `?` or `help` for help

 ## Installing